Craft beer fans face squeeze with hops in short supply

-BOUGHTON UNDER BLEAN, England (Reuters) - Fans of craft beers could soon face higher bar bills as small, independent brewers face a potentially serious shortage of a vital ingredient: hops.
+BOUGHTON UNDER BLEAN, England, April 11 (Reuters) - Fans of craft beers could soon face higher bar bills as small, independent brewers face a potentially serious shortage of a vital ingredient: hops.

 Last summer’s hot and dry weather blighted the European hop harvest and strong demand for increasingly popular craft beers, which use a lot of hops, is putting small brewers’ profit margins under pressure and forcing them to raise their prices.